Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Results

 This structure is naturally expressed in terms of gauge transformations.
 A node-wise phase redefinition

 induces a transformation

-Two collections of edge phases related in this way are physically equivalent.
-What remains invariant under such transformations is the cohomology class $[\alpha]$, which is completely determined by holonomies on a cycle basis.
-On trees, where no cycles exist, every phase-lag configuration can be removed by a gauge transformation.
-In contrast, on graphs with nontrivial cycle structure, non-vanishing holonomy represents a genuine topological obstruction.
+Two collections of edge phases related in this way are gauge-equivalent.
+What remains invariant under such transformations is completely determined by the holonomies on a cycle basis.
+On trees, where no cycles exist, every phase lag configuration can be removed by a gauge transformation.
+In contrast, on graphs with nontrivial cycle structure, nonvanishing holonomy represents a genuine global obstruction.